How do I make my Enrollment Deposit?

 - Submit your $500 enrollment deposit.
 This non-refundable deposit is credited to your Rhodes Student Account and will go towards tuition costs once you enroll.

-Is it possible to make one last visit to campus?
+Is it possible to visit campus this spring?

-We hope you will take advantage of all the virtual visit opportunities to get to know the Rhodes community.
-Your admission counselor can connect you to any resources you need to make an informed decision to join the Class of 2024.
+We also host additional programs for admitted students that serve as a more personalized preview of Rhodes.
+Register soon, as these in-person events are limited.
+Your admission counselor can connect you to any resources you need to make an informed decision to join the Class of 2027.

 How does financial aid work once I enroll?

 Your financial aid package is still yours each year for four years.
 Scholarships are renewed each year for three years, so long as you are enrolled full time and maintain a minimum GPA (which varies by scholarship between 2.0 and 3.0).
 Need-based Rhodes grants remain constant throughout your tenure at Rhodes, unless extreme changes to a family’s financial circumstances necessitate reevaluation.

 If your family’s financial situation has recently changed and you wish to be re-evaluated for need based financial aid, please contact your admission counselor to discuss next steps.

 What is Rhodes’ position on taking gap year and deferring enrollment?

 If you wish to request to defer your admission to Rhodes, we require a student to submit a plan for your time away to your admission counselor.
 Upon approval, a student will need to submit a $1000 enrollment deposit in your Rhodes portal to save your place in the Class of 2026.
 Merit scholarships, if applicable, will remain the same when you return.
 Need-based aid could differ depending on your updated FAFSA.